 Step One: Set Financial Goals Where do you want to be in a year, ten years, at retirement?
 Why are you creating a budget?
 It might help if you wrote down a few goals so you know what you are working towards whether it is saving more, spending less, or that dream vacation.
 At this point don’t worry about how unrealistic the goal is – just get it on paper.
 Later once you have a budget in place; remind yourself often what you are working towards.

-Step Two: Start Tracking Expenses Find a way that works for you – this could be a notebook that you carry with you, computer software or use this budget worksheet form.
+Step Two: Start Tracking Expenses Find a way that works for you – this could be a notebook that you carry with you, computer software or use these budget worksheets.
 Write everything down and categorize spending by the type of expense (entertainment, groceries, gas, etc.).
 Remember even that $1 in the vending machine counts.
 You might be surprised how quickly the little dribblers add up - $1 a day for soda is over $360 a year!
 That daily $3.50 latte or mocha adds up to $1,277.50 - and that doesn’t include tips!

 Step Three: Know Your Income What are you really making after taxes and other deductions?